pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       * Port: (optional)
                                       defines WBEM server port to be used [Defaults: 5988(HTTP) and 5989(HTTPS)].
+                                      This
-                                      Thhis option the --name option and the --mock-server are mututally exclusive since
+                                      option, the --name, and --mock-server are
-                                      each defines a WBEM server.
+                                      mututally exclusive since each defines a
+                                      WBEM server.
-                                      (EnvVar:
+                                      (EnvVar: PYWBEMCLI_SERVER)
-                                      PYWBEMCLI_SERVER).
       -n, --name NAME                 Name for the connection.
 If this option exists and the server option does not exist pywbemcli retrieves the connection
                                       information from the connections file
                                       (pywbemcliservers.json).
-This option
+This option,
-                                      --server  and --mock-server are mutually
+                                      --server, and --mock-server are mutually
-                                      exclusive since each defines a WBEM server (EnvVar: PYWBEMCLI_NAME).
+                                      exclusive since each defines a WBEM server.
+                                      (EnvVar: PYWBEMCLI_NAME)
       -d, --default-namespace NAMESPACE
-                                      Default namespace to use in the target WBEM server if no namespace is defined in a subcommand(EnvVar: PYWBEMCLI_NAME)
+                                      Default namespace to use in the target WBEM server if no namespace is defined in a subcommand.
-                                      []Default: root/cimv2].
+                                      (EnvVar: PYWBEMCLI_NAME)
+                                      [Default: root/cimv2]
       -u, --user USER                 User name for the WBEM server connection.
-                                      (EnvVar: PYWBEMCLI_NAME)
+                                      (EnvVar: PYWBEMCLI_USER)
       -p, --password PASSWORD         Password for the WBEM server.
-Will be requested as part  of initialization if user name exists and it is not  provided by this option.(EnvVar: PYWBEMCLI_PASSWORD).
+Will be requested as part  of initialization if user name exists and it is not  provided by this option.
+                                      (EnvVar: PYWBEMCLI_PASSWORD)
       -t, --timeout INTEGER           Client timeout completion of WBEM server operation in seconds.
                                       (EnvVar: